Baba Vanga’s ‘Spine-chilling’ Predictions For 2023 More Serious Than 2 That Came True In 2022

 Baba Vanga was born in Bulgaria in 1911.
 Her real name was Vangeliya Pandeva Gushterova.
 She lost her eyesight in childhood.
 Before her death in 1996, she had made many predictions that are now proving to be true.
 It was believed that she possessed paranormal abilities.

 (This write-up is based on the predictions made by Baba Vanga and in no way endorses any of the predictions either in part or in whole.
 India.com does not take any responsibility for any claims made here.
-It is only for information purposes)
+It is only for informational purposes.)